Pennsylvania lifts ban on gas production in polluted village - Local News 8

 Associated Press

-One of Pennsylvania’s largest drillers will be allowed to extract natural gas from underneath a rural Pennsylvania community where it has been banned for a dozen years because of accusations it polluted the water supply.
-The state Department of Environmental Protection has quietly lifted its long moratorium on gas production in Dimock, a small village in northeastern Pennsylvania that gained national notoriety when residents were filmed lighting their tap water on fire.
+One of Pennsylvania’s largest drillers will be allowed to extract natural gas from underneath a rural community, after being banned for a dozen years because of accusations it polluted the water supply.
+The state Department of Environmental Protection has quietly lifted its long-term moratorium on gas production in Dimock.
+The small village in northeastern Pennsylvania gained national notoriety when residents were filmed lighting their tap water on fire.
 The agency’s settlement with Coterra Energy Inc. will allow the company to draw gas from one of the most productive gas fields in the country.